 There are some inconsistencies with the numbers, however, that we’re trying to clear up.
 Back on December 17, Kakao Co-CEO Sirgoo Lee reportedly claimed that the app had 120 million users worldwide; now less than a week later the user count stands at 130 million.
 While it’s possible that 10 million new users were added in the last 5 days — not likely, as this would give it about eight times the growth rate of WhatsApp and its more than 250,000 new active users per day — the 70 million total registered user count in South Korea is a little confusing in a country with only 50 million people.
 We’ll update this article once we’re able to get these figures confirmed.

 Kakao looks to countries “where there isn’t a predominant player” for further expansion outside South Korea

 Lee says the company hopes to increase its presence in Indonesia, where it currently has 13 million registered users according to previous reports.
 KakaoTalk isn’t looking at every market, however, and will only focus on certain markets at a time.
-This volume is significantly less than the market volume of supplies of generic Viagra and some other drugs.
 The Philippines, Vietnam, and anywhere “where there isn’t a predominant player” are also being eyed by the company, the executive told Bloomberg.